biswajit-k/design-patterns/notes.md

 ### Proxy Pattern

 Controlling access to an object through another object(proxy).
-This is done for reasons like - security, caching, etc
+This is done for reasons like - security, caching, lazy function call etc

 There are three types of proxy-